Posts Tagged holistic counseling

 I didn't know what to expect when I decided to go to Haiti.
 I realized when I was on the plane that I was partly, or mostly, going for selfish reasons.
 I was excited to practice art therapy and teach yoga in an environment I had…

-Posted February 22nd, 2014 by & filed under Featured, New Thoughts from President Nolan, Top News.
+Posted February 22nd, 2014 by & filed under Featured, Reflections from President Nolan, Top News.

 From a Heartlink Newsletter in 2010, President Nolan shares his perspective on "Consciousness"...…